alissatroiano/Hue/README.md

 [**Sign Up**](https://hue-alissa.herokuapp.com/accounts/signup/)

-  - Provides a place for users to create an account, by having them fill out a form that uses `POST` to send data.
+  - Provides a place for users to create an account, by having them fill out a form that uses HTTP `POST` requests to send data.

 [**Login:**](https://hue-alissa.herokuapp.com/accounts/login/)